-- An additional 24/7 resource for students is the Informed Health Line, a telephone service provided by Aetna Student Health, manned by registered nurses, that students can contact 24/7 with health questions.
+An additional 24/7 resource for students is the Informed Health Line, a telephone service provided by Aetna Student Health, manned by registered nurses, that students can contact 24/7 with health questions.
 So if it is midnight and you have a terrible ear ache and want advice or information, you can call 800-556-1555.
-You do NOT need to have Aetna Student Insurance to use this service.
+This health line is available to all full time students.

 For urgent health problems that cannot wait until the following day, try the MedEast Walk-In Center located at 1703 West Main Street in Willimantic, about 2 miles from campus.
 MedEast is open until 6:45 p.m, Monday through Friday and from 10 a.m. to 2:45 p.m. on weekends.
 Phone: 860-456-1252.
 Or, UConn Health Urgent Care in the Storrs Center Downtown, up Rte 195 north just before the UConn campus; open Mon-Fri 10 a.m. to 10 p.m. and Sat-Sun 10 a.m. to 6 p.m.
 Phone: 860-487-9300